Read more" />

 A question that’s hotly contested among enthusiasts has finally made its way to our blogroll!
 Good!
 Let’s see what we can do to stoke this fire!
 What’s the best engine you can get for your classic Land Cruiser build?
 The ones we offer, of course: the F, 2F or the 1FZ.
-Want an early model FJ40 with a 1FZ engine?
-No problem.
-We can do a full engine conversion on any of our Land Cruiser builds, including our contract restorations.
 But, consider this: the engine is only part of the powertrain equation.
-What you pair it with, from the transmission, to the fuel delivery system, to the tires, can affect your ride’s overall capability and performance.
-Our sales team would be happy to walk you through your options – but more on that later.
+What you pair it with, from the transmission, to the fuel delivery system to the tires, can affect your ride’s overall capability and performance.
+And our sales team is happy to walk our clients through those all-important decisions – but more on that later.
 For now, let’s meet the heart of this operation, our lineup of ever-capable and reliable classic Toyota Land Cruiser engines!

 Fast Facts (Stock Engine)

 The original F engine powered its way onto the scene in November of 1955.
 It boasted 23% more horsepower than previous Land Cruiser engines and quickly became known for its ability to generate high torque at lower rpms — an advantage many of our clients appreciate out on the trail.

 One of the things you can’t help but notice about this engine is its large cast-iron block — just one of the reasons these engines were thought to be nearly indestructible.
 Some even claimed that Toyota’s F engine would run for 500,000 to 600,000 miles before finally calling it quits.
 And we believe it!